edibotopic/edibotopic-website/content/blog/doing/2023-11-30-leisure-sick.md

 # Becoming Unlocked

-Below is a short megamix containing eight snippets of my Arroost experiments.
+Below is a short megamix "Leisure Sick" containing eight snippets of my Arroost experiments.
 I have high quality version of the full tracks as a private release on Bandcamp and you can contact me at [edibotopic@gmail.com](mailto:edibotopic@gmail.com) if you want a download code.